 A series of group commands may follow a group manipulation command which defines a target group of Mobile Nodes.
 A group command is issued, for instance, to instruct the group of Mobile Nodes that they should handover to a PoA or that they should update their configuration parameters.
 A payload of a group command may be encrypted using an SA derived from the group key.
 The MIH message protection mechanism based on GKB-generated SAs follows the two steps:

 Step 1: A Command Center, which is an MIH PoS, issues a group manipulation command to instruct Mobile Nodes to join or leave a group.
 A group manipulation command may also be used to update a group key which Mobile Nodes keep.
 A group manipulation command may be delivered to Mobile Nodes through existing multicast channels.
 A multicast channel may be associated with a group: If a Mobile Node joins a group then it will listen to the multicast channel associated with the group.
+The address used by this multicast channel is provided in the MIH_Group_Manipulate messages, as indicated in subclause 8.6.3.24.

 Step 2: A Command Center issues to a group of Mobile Nodes a group command to instruct the Mobile Nodes in the group to take an action.
 The target group is designated by the group ID field in the group command.
 The group command may be delivered through the multicast channel associated with the group ID.
 A group command may simultaneously have two types of payload: Encrypted and non-encrypted.
 If a payload is encrypted, it is encrypted with a key derived from the current group key.